kevinsogo/compgen/README.md

 - Improve `polygonate` to reduce the restrictions above.
 For example, better handling of other forms of `import`.
 - Copy `random.py` to guarantee reproducibility.
 - More error handling in scripts; in general, make them more robust.
 - Improve the readme by separating it into parts. (`gen_readme.py` should still generate them all.)
-This is more like a tutorial. haha
+The current readme is more like a tutorial. haha

     - We could have separate pages for validators+generators, local scripts, and custom checkers.
     - README.md would just contain a small overview.